Who are you doing all this for? Our obsession with creating a ‘perfect’ Christmas

 As Christmas draws ever closer, Amanda Cassidy reflects on how we’ve done *all this* to ourselves.
 None of this perfectionism is mandatory (or necessary) and maybe it's time we pare back the demands we make on ourselves.

 I get it.
-Christmas is a list-fiesta, the to-do Olympics; stuffing ingredients, Kris Kindle randomisers, turkey suppliers, dates of Christmas parties (virtual or otherwise), sketchy details of that toy the children mentioned they wanted – you know, the one that’s been sold out since last June.
+Christmas is a list-fiesta, the to-do Olympics; stuffing ingredients, Kris Kindle randomisers, turkey suppliers, dates of Christmas parties, sketchy details of that toy the children mentioned they wanted – you know, the one that’s been sold out since last June.

 What I’m doing is just the adult version of my son’s masterpiece, constantly adding things to my already bursting list of lists.
 And somewhere along the way, I too have convinced myself that it is making life So.
 Much.
 Easier.